 What a great visit to Fredericksburg

-The White Oak School, originally about 15 miles outside of town, is preserved as part of this Museum.
+The White Oak School, originally about 15 miles from town, is preserved as part of this Museum.
 The Friends of Gillespie County Country Schools organization works to preserve the history and traditions of the many country schools in Gillespie County.

-On our next trip to Fredericksburg, we hope to explore the Gillespie County Country Schools Driving Trail and visit some of these historical schools throughout the County.
+On our next trip to Fredericksburg, we hope to explore the Gillespie County Country Schools Driving Trail and visit some of the county’s historical schools.

-Other buildings that make up the Pioneer Museum include a log cabin, a farm home, smokehouse, barn, bathhouse, and an heirloom furnished house.
-A fantastic amount of history is within these buildings.
+Other buildings that make up the Pioneer Museum include a log cabin, a farm home, a smokehouse, a barn, a bathhouse, and an heirloom-furnished house.
+These buildings contain a fantastic amount of history.
 Imagine the stories those walls could tell!

 We always enjoy visiting these Pioneer Villages.
-Each of these villages tell the stories of our ancestors and give us a little peek into life before it became so complicated.
-Just one of our favorite Pioneer Villages we’ve visited in the past is in one in Corsicana, Texas.
+Each of these villages tells the stories of our ancestors and gives us a little peek into life before it becomes so complicated.
+One of our favorite Pioneer Villages we’ve visited in the past is in Corsicana, Texas.

 Vereins-Kirche

 The original Vereins Kirche was an essential community building in Fredericksburg.
-It was built in 1847 and served as the school, church, and a place where the community could meet together.
-The town decided to demolish the original Vereins Kirche around 1896 after it fell into disrepair.
+Built in 1847, it served as a school, church, and place where the community could meet.
+The town demolished the original Vereins Kirche around 1896 after it fell into disrepair.

 What a great visit to Fredericksburg

 A replica Vereins Kirche, constructed in 1935, has also had more than one function.
-The new building has been the Pioneer Memorial Library and is currently a terrific and very informative museum.
+The new building is the Pioneer Memorial Library, and it is currently a terrific and very informative museum.
 Vereins Kirche means Society Church.

 Fort Martin Scott